gbagan/purescript-pha/README.md

 # purescript-pha
-a simple and fast Elm-like library based on [Superfine](https://github.com/jorgebucaran/superfine)
+a simple and fast Elm-like library also inspired by Halogen.

 ### Documentation
 Documentation is [published on Pursuit](https://pursuit.purescript.org/packages/purescript-pha)